HomebrewHomunculus/sm64plus/README.md

 Download the launcher from MFGG: https://www.mfgg.net/?act=resdb&param=02&c=2&id=38190

-If you need support, please head to the Super Mario Flashback official Discord server: http://discord.mors-games.com/
+If you need support, please head to the SM Flashback official Discord server: http://discord.mors-games.com/

 This repo does **not** include all the assets necessary for compiling the game.
 A prior copy of the game is required to extract the assets.
 Binaries of the game itself will **not** be distributed for this very reason.